Muirfield/pocketmine-plugins/ManyWorlds/README.md

 	settings:
 	  broadcast-tp: true
+	  player-limits: true
+	  world-border: true
+	  world-protect: true
+	  pvp-worlds: true

-Change `brodcast-tp` to `false` to disable the broadcast message that somebody teleported.
+* `broadcast-tp`: Controls broadcast message that somebody teleported.
+* `player-limits`: Enables the player limits.
+Max number of players in a world.
+* `world-border`: Enables creating a border around a world.
+* `world-protect`: Protects worlds from griefing.
+* `pvp-worlds`: Controls if PvP is allowed in specific worlds.

 ### Permission Nodes: